ncbi/ribovore/documentation/riboaligner.md

 ---

-## `riboaligner.pl` example usage <a name="exampleusage"></a>
+## `riboaligner` example usage <a name="exampleusage"></a>

-This example runs the script riboaligner.pl on a sample file of 11 sequences.
+This example runs the script riboaligner on a sample file of 11 sequences.

 Move into a directory in which you have write permission and execute the following command:

 ```
-> riboaligner.pl $RIBOSCRIPTSDIR/testfiles/example-ra-11.fa test-ra
+> riboaligner $RIBOSCRIPTSDIR/testfiles/example-ra-11.fa test-ra
 ```

-Like other Ribovore scripts, riboaligner.pl takes 2 required command line arguments.
+Like other Ribovore scripts, riboaligner takes 2 required command line arguments.
 Optional arguments are explained [below](#options).

 The first required argument is the sequence file you want to annotate.